-Conduct a public hearing and upon conclusion, adopt: 1) a Resolution concluding the proposed ordinance is a subsequent project within the scope of the City's Master Environmental Impact Report for the 2035 General Plan (Cal.
+1) Review a Resolution concluding the proposed ordinance is a subsequent project within the scope of the City's Master Environmental Impact Report for the 2035 General Plan (Cal.
 Pub.
 Res.
 Code sec.
-21157.1 and CEQA Guidelines section 15177); and 2) an Ordinance Amending Various Sections of Title 17 of the Sacramento City Code, relating to Transit-Oriented Development.
+21157.1 and CEQA Guidelines section 15177); 2) review an Ordinance Amending Various Sections of Title 17 of the Sacramento City Code, relating to Transit-Oriented Development; and 3) pass for publication the ordinance title per Sacramento City Charter Article III, section 32(c) for adoption on December 11, 2018.